 He is a regular participant for the Grupo de Estudios de la Mujer en España y Latinoamérica "GEMELA" (1300-1800) conference.
 Some of his most recent papers include "An Early Glimpse of Sor Juana’s Finezas," "The Immaculate Conception: Sor Juana's Iconographical Portrait of Words," and "Imitatio Mariae: Los escritos devotos de la Madre Ágreda y Sor Juana."

 Professor Wray has won numerous teaching awards including the Longmire Prize, the Cecil W. Woods Memorial Award, and the Regent's Award for Superior Teaching.
 He is also a Who's Who Among America's Teachers Award Recipient.
 Typically he teaches graduate courses in colonial Latin-American literature as well as undergraduate courses in Spanish conversation and Latin-American literature.
-He has led the OU in Buenos Aires program and will be faculty in residence at the OU Center in Puebla, Mexico in the spring of 2019.
+He has led the OU in Buenos Aires program and frequently accompanies students to the OU Study Center in Puebla, Mexico.

 Ph.D.
 Indiana University

 M.A.
 University of Oklahoma